 Norway, also known as the Kingdom of Norway, is a Nordic country that’s part of the Scandinavia region.
 Known as one of the most mountainous countries in Europe, for its stunning fjords and outdoorsy people, you’ll enjoy getting to know it.

-We’ve compiled a list of cool Norway facts to give you a taste, before you plan or depart on an upcoming tour of the Norwegian wonders.
-We know you’ll fall in love with Norway, as we have!
+Here you'll find a list of cool Norway facts to give you a taste for what to expect before you start planning your dream trip to Norway.
+Get ready to fall in love with Norway, as we have!

 1. The natural landscapes are wonderfully diverse

-From the west coast fjords to the snow-covered mountains, a holiday to Norway takes you through all different seasons and geography.
-You can take a city break in Oslo or cross the Arctic Circle with a real northern adventure.
-Did you know you can even stay in a snow hotel?
+From the west coast fjords to snow-dusted mountains, you'll experience a lot on a Norway holiday.
+For instance, you could soak up culture on a city break in Oslo or venture north to the Arctic Circle.
+And you can even stay in a snow hotel on a Norway winter tour.